deepset-ai/haystack-home/content/blog/canals-a-new-concept-of-pipeline/index.md

 ## The Pipeline Structure of Haystack 2.0

-By design, pipelines in Haystack 2.0 is not geared toward specific NLP use cases, but it's a minimal, generic [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load)-like library written purely in Python.
+By design, pipelines in Haystack 2.0 is not geared toward specific NLP use cases, but it's a minimal, generic [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load)-like class.

 The new pipelines brings two core elements to the table: